 Before that, I had never flunked ever (and was a decently average student).
 Naturally, my self-confidence was at an all-time low.

 I was ashamed and even feared facing my friends, family members and stopped talking to my parents too for days.
 I couldn’t decipher was to do.

 I thought my father would become harsh and would push me to do better.
 But instead, he was very supportive.
 He asked directly, if I understood the subjects, or not.
 I feared telling him that I know nothing.
 But I opened up slowly and he just asked if I’d sail through the boards.

 After that, I stopped shying off my marks in subjects I feared (and didn’t understand) and would instead concentrate on the subjects I was good at.
 And I passed my boards and left mathematics forever. (of course, with my father’s consent and support)

 I took Commerce stream with computers (a very unconventional decision) but I did good with my life (at least, I feel).

 After that first shock of failure, I understood that failure is temporary, chasing your goal and ambition is a permanent side hustle.

 I faced several rejections and failures in the past decade, but never did I stop moving towards my goals, and that’s what keeps my life exciting and fulfilling.

-The essence is not in sitting back, dejected after you fail, but rather to gather all your weapons and fight back with all your strength.
-Never back down on your ambition because of a setback.
-Instead, answer the ones who question you through your willpower.
+The essence is not in sitting back, dejected after you fail, but rather gathering all your weapons and fight back with all your strength.

-Remember, nothing (and nobody) can take your dream away from you, if you choose to fight off a fierce battle with your head held high.
+Remember, nothing can take your dream away from you, if you choose to fight off a fierce battle with your head held high.